 2005 World Champion Shaun Murphy suffered a shock exit after losing 4-2 at the hands of Sam Baird.
 While Jack Lisowski demolished Hossein Vafaei 4-0.

-Eurosport as usual produces a great coverage:
+Eurosport, as usual, produces great coverage:

-Here are the previews
+Here are the previews on the opening day

 Now onto some specific matches